 Dr. Henry Carl Peco, was born on April 11, 1906 in Acqua Viva Collecroce, Campobasso, Italy.
 He was the first born child of Felice and Mary Peco.
-He had 2 brothers, Dan and John and 4 sisters, Mary, Mamie, Josephine and Catherine.
+He had 3 brothers; Caesar, Dan and John and 4 sisters; Mary, Mamie, Josephine and Catherine.
 His father immigrated to St. Thomas, Ontario in 1908.
 Dr. Peco and his mother followed on December 10th, 1910.
 Dr. Peco attended Holy Angels School and St. Thomas Collegiate Institute in St. Thomas.
 He attended Western University Medical School in London, Ontario and graduated in May of 1930.
 Dr. Peco interned at Brantford General Hospital from June of 1930 to June of 1931.

-Dr. Peco joined the R.C.A.M.C. of the Canadian Army and he was stationed in Halifax and Mulgrave, Nova Scotia.
-He was deployed in September of 1942 and served in England, the Mediterranean and Northwest Europe until the end of the war.
+Dr. Peco joined the R.C.A.M.C. and he served during World War II.
+He was stationed in Halifax and Mulgrave, Nova Scotia.
+He was deployed in September of 1942 and he served in England, the Mediterranean and Northwest Europe until the end of the war.
 Dr. Peco returned to Canada in the summer of 1945.

 After his discharge, Dr. Peco worked with Dr. James Rodwell Marshall Martin in Chatham.
 He took post-graduate courses in anesthesia for two years at the Royal Victoria Hospital in Montreal and Victoria Hospital in London, Ontario.
 Upon his return to Chatham in June of 1949 he established an office at 148 Llydican Ave.
 Ext.